nlrdev/docker-python-dev/README.md

-# Dockerize: Python - Django application
+# Dockerize: Python Django Application

 Please note this is a development environment.
 Please read the docs before using live.